 It is well established that RAS mutations are responsible for more than 30% of human cancers.
 KRAS(G12C) is one of the KRAS mutations that is found frequently in lung and colon cancers.
 The G12C mutation favors the activated (GTP-bound) state of KRAS, amplifying signaling pathways that lead to oncogenesis.
 Recent studies have led to the discovery of a small molecule called AMG510 (Amgen) that locks KRAS conformation in the GDP-bound (inactive) state, thereby blocking KRAS(G12C)-mediated signaling pathway.
 Compounds that affect the nucleotide exchange (GDP to GTP) reaction could lead to a novel approach leading to the inhibition of tumor cell growth in KRAS(G12C) driven tumors.

 Applications

-1. Screen small molecule inhibitors or antagonists that are expected to affect KRAS(G12C) nucleotide-binding status for drug discovery and high throughput (HTS) applications.
+Screen small molecule inhibitors or antagonists that affect KRAS(G12C) nucleotide-binding status in high throughput (HTS) applications.

 Supplied Materials